mkorpela/pabot/README.md

 --pabotlib
   Start PabotLib remote server.
 This enables locking and resource distribution between parallel test executions.

+--pabotlibhost   [HOSTNAME]
+  Host name of the PabotLib remote server (default is 127.0.0.1) If used with --pabotlib option, will change the host listen address of the created remote server (see https://github.com/robotframework/PythonRemoteServer)
+  If used without the --pabotlib option, will connect to already running instance of the PabotLib remote server in the given host.
+The remote server can be started with:
+     python PabotLib.py <path_to_resourcefile> <host> <port>
+     python PabotLib.py resource.txt 192.168.1.123 8271
+  This enables sharing a resource with multiple Robot Framework instances

+--pabotlibport   [PORT]
+  Port number of the PabotLib remote server (default is 8270) See --pabotlibhost for more information

 --resourcefile [FILEPATH]
   Indicator for a file that can contain shared variables for distributing resources.
 This needs to be used together with pabotlib option.
 Resource file syntax is same as Windows ini files.
 Where a section is a shared set of variables.